Search Railroad Sites For:

 On the way to the parking structure roof a view of the future hall from the building to the bridge.

 The overview of the area.
-Back inside the station I found Pat Moran waiting for me.
-She and I walked outside and soon were joined by Chris Parker with the three of us talking until the train arrived.
+Back inside the station, I found Pat Moran waiting for me.
+She and I walked outside and soon we were joined by Chris Parker and three of us talked until the train arrived.

-Surfliner 763 pulled into Santa Ana with only a five car train.
-It dawned on me that wasn't this also the weekend of the Oxnard Strawberry Festival.
-We stepped onto the train which was very crowded but we did find seats at the front of the cab car.
-The train left Santa Ana on time and made its way to Anaheim before we ran to Fullerton.
-At Fullerton we were joined by Steve Grande, Ray Burns, Shivan and his wife Kranti with a thirteen month beautiful girl named Khushi.
+Surfliner 763 pulled into Santa Ana with only a five-car train.
+I realized that this was also the weekend of the Oxnard Strawberry Festival.
+We boarded the train which was very crowded and managed to find seats at the front of the cab car.
+The train left Santa Ana on time and made its way to Anaheim and Fullerton.
+At Fullerton we were joined by Steve Grande, Ray Burns, Shivan and his wife Kranti, with their beautiful thirteen month old girl named Khushi.
 Also joining us here was Dan, Jonathan Ortiz and his dad.
-We all had seats as the train headed to Los Angeles Union Station where Ken Ruben joined us and managed to get a seat.
-Also at Los Angeles about two hundred other passengers all going to the Strawberry Festival boarded causing the train to become Standing room only.
+We all had seats as the train headed to Los Angeles Union Station where Ken Ruben joined us and also managed to get a seat.
+At Los Angeles, about two hundred other passengers, all going to the Strawberry Festival, boarded thereby causing the train to become standing room only.

-At Glendale, Bob Hope Airport and Van Nuys passengers were accepted and the train filled up more.
-From here to Oxnard only "Reserved Pacific Business Class" would be accepted to board this train.
-So at Chatsworth we turned away a dozen passengers.
-As we neared the Chatsworth Rocks for the first time we saw rock climbers repealing down the face of the first largest rock.
+At Glendale, Bob Hope Airport and Van Nuys, passengers were accepted which caused the train to become even more crowded.
+From here to Oxnard, only "Reserved Pacific Business Class" passengers would be allowed to board the train.
+So at Chatsworth, a dozen passengers were turned away.
+As we neared the Chatsworth Rocks, for the first time, we saw rock climbers repelling down the face of the first largest rock.
 We went through the Chatsworth Tunnels and onto Simi Valley where twenty three passengers were refused boarding.
-At Moorpark the Altamont Commuter Express {ACE} train set was laying over for the weekend.
-We made our way to Camarillo where we met Surfliner 774 doing it's station work on the siding platform.
-At Oxnard we lost a couple of hundred passengers going to the Oxnard Strawberry Festival.
-You were now free to walk down the aisle and visit the bathrooms or cafe car if you chose.
+At Moorpark, we saw the Altamont Commuter Express {ACE} train set laying over for the weekend.
+We made our way to Camarillo where we met Surfliner 774 doing its station work on the siding platform.
+At Oxnard, a couple of hundred passengers detrained to attend the Oxnard Strawberry Festival.
+We were now free to walk down the aisle and visit the bathrooms or cafe car.
 We picked a beautiful day for a trip to Santa Barbara.
 We stopped at Ventura before we did our coastal running.
 The train made its way to Carpinteria before we ran on time to Santa Barbara.

-Here we detrained with me taking a group picture of our passengers today.
+After we detrained, I took a group picture of our passengers today.
 Steve and most the Fullerton boarders headed up to 1027 State Street and ate at the Spice Avenue Restaurant.

 Home